IBM Cloud Docs

 • secret: the optional secret or API key that is needed to use the webhook.

-3. When all variables are initiated, create the webhook:
+3. When all variables are initiated, run the following command to create the webhook:

 -H 'content-type: application/json'